juspay/airborne/docs/airborne_cli/airborne_cli.md

 # Airborne CLI - React Native Tool

-The Airborne CLI is a command-line tool specifically designed for React Native developers to manage Over-The-Air (OTA) updates.
-It provides a user-friendly interface for creating, configuring, and deploying updates to your React Native applications.
+The Airborne CLI (npm package: `airborne-devkit`) is a command-line tool specifically designed for React Native developers to manage Over-The-Air (OTA) updates.
+It wraps around [Airborne Core CLI](./airborne_core_cli.md) to provide all its commands plus React Native-specific workflows with automatic token management.

+**Note**: This CLI **only works with React Native applications**.
+For non-React Native applications, use [Airborne Core CLI](./airborne_core_cli.md) directly.

 ## Table of Contents